 Study groups are an institution at The New School.
 They are a means by which students can become better acquainted, learn together and discuss issues raised in their courses.
 The large size of the introductory lecture courses tends to make having extended discussion during classes difficult.
 While most professors meet this problem by supplementing lectures with weekly discussion sessions, students have also found it advantageous to form their own study groups.
-Many students have found that a study group can be helpful when preparing for the Comprehensive Examination.
 These groups are generally formed informally.